 Many of us routinely acknowledge Earth Day, but we rarely celebrate it with meaningful action.
-The sad but true reality is that most of us aren’t practicing the simplest of eco-conscious habits, like recycling the plastic bottles inside our homes.
-That’s why one of the best (and most effortless) benefits to supporting an eco-conscious beauty brand is that with the help of our purchases, these brands can do things like amplify environmental causes and house their products in biodegradable packaging.
+The sad but true reality is that most of us (okay, me) aren’t practicing the simplest of eco-conscious habits, like recycling the plastic bottles inside our homes.
+That’s why one of the best (and most effortless) benefits to supporting an eco-conscious beauty brand is with the help of our purchases, they can do things like amplify environmental causes and house their products in biodegradable packaging.

 “There are so many advantages to using natural ingredients to create clean, safe products,” says Alima Pure founder Kate O’Brien.
 “Alima Pure was founded over 10 years ago, and we are just now starting to see a shift in the industry.
 The standard has been raised, and there’s now an emphasis on the need for both corporations and consumers to make environmentally conscious choices.
 A new challenge likely to face the industry is the breadth of choices within the eco beauty sphere.”

 There’s no better time than today to refamiliarize yourself with a slew of underrated products that fit under the eco-conscious label.
 Whether these brands make their products with naturally derived ingredients or they donate part of their proceeds to environmental organizations, the gamut is wide enough for everyone to find something they’ll like … and feel good using.

 This brand new makeup remover not only feels like a dream when lathered onto the skin; the entire brand is also cruelty-free, certified organic and vegan.

 $56 at Pai Skincare

 This is one of the few luxury skin-care brands to use exclusively naturally derived organic ingredients.